astronomer/airflow-guides/guides/dynamic-tasks.md

 )
 ```

+### Map inputs to  TaskFlow API-defined task from an operator-defined task.

-If you are mapping over the results of a traditional operator, you need to extract the return value using the `XComArg` object.
+If you are mapping over the results of a traditional operator, you need to format the argument for `expand()` using the `XComArg` object.

 ```Python
 from airflow import XComArg